Home > Recipes > American > Homemade Canned Dill Pickles

 Canning pickles or any home canning at all is super simple.
 It’s as easy as fresh cucumbers, simple, easily accessible ingredients, and minimal measuring.
 As long as one or two of each ingredient is in each pickle jar, you’re good to go.

-Once dinner is over and you’ve enjoyed something sweet, do you go back go wanting a taste of something savory again?
-Maybe a touch of something salty.
-If you’re worried about overeating or stuffing yourself, grab a fork and enjoy these homemade dill pickles: one or two, however many you want.
+Once dinner is over and you’ve enjoyed something sweet, do you go back to wanting a taste of something savory again?
+If you’re worried about overeating or stuffing yourself, grab a fork and enjoy these homemade dill pickles.
+One or two, however many you want.
 They’re light, savory, and so perfectly salty.

 First, you’ll prep the jars with an easy step for the canning process: